groupdocs-annotation-cloud/docs/content/annotation/getting-started/overview.md

 ## API Explorer ##

 The easiest way to try out our API right away in your browser!
-With the [GroupDocs for Cloud Web API explorer](https://apireference.groupdocs.cloud/annotation/).
-This is a collection of Swagger documentation for the GroupDocs for Cloud APIs.
+With the [GroupDocs.Cloud Web API Explorer](https://apireference.groupdocs.cloud/annotation/).\
+This is a collection of Swagger documentation for the GroupDocs.Cloud APIs.
 You can get information about all the resources in the API.
 It also provides testing and interactivity to our API endpoint documentation.